Looking for a job can take a long time. But you can also find a job quickly. In Oxfordshire, unemployment is low.

 Jobs are often advertised for a short time and close quickly.
 Apply quickly, but carefully.

-Take action: Are you #firstday ready?
-Once you've been offered a job, and accepted, take some time to find out about your rights as a worker, your responsibilities to your employer and what to expect on your first day at work.
-ACAS offer a short e-learning course which gets you ready for your first day at work.
+Take action: Are you ready for your first day at work?
+ACAS offer a short e-learning course to get you ready for your first day at work.
 Go to elearning.acas.org.uk, create a free account, and select the "Starting Work" course.

 Employers value young people

-Young people may feel that a lack of experience or confidence is a problem for them, but most employers understand and value the benefits young people bring to the workplace.
+Young people may feel that a lack of experience or confidence is a problem.
+But employers understand and value the benefits young people bring to the workplace.
 These include: